Northern Rivers Vaccination Supporters

 The Northern Rivers Vaccination Supporters (NRVS) is a vaccination advocacy group formed in 2013 by people who were concerned about low vaccination rates in the Northern Rivers region of the Australian state of New South Wales.
 Rachel Heap, one of the group's core administrators, has said the organization's primary goal is to spread the word that people shouldn't be afraid of vaccines, but instead, "you should be amazed at how extraordinary they are as a public health measure".

 In 2014, the group was presented the Thornett Award for the Promotion of Reason by the Australian Skeptics.
 In 2016, the World Health Organization (WHO) endorsed the NRVS website as a reliable source of information about vaccines and vaccine safety.

+As of 2024, the group is on permanent hiatus, and the website is archived.

 Background

 The Northern Rivers region of the Australian state of New South Wales has some of the lowest vaccination rates in Australia.
 As of 2013, the Northern Rivers town of Mullumbimby had the lowest rate of childhood vaccinations in Australia, with under 50% of one, two and five-year-old children fully vaccinated.
 Rachel Heap has described the Northern Rivers region as a place where "it is not only socially acceptable to refuse vaccination, but supporting vaccination carries the risk of being ostracised".

 The NRVS was formed in 2013 by people who were concerned about these low vaccination rates.

 Alison Gaylard helped start the group after her two daughters became ill with whooping cough.
 She says "We're trying to get the correct, factual information out there...
 And so if people out there are sourcing their information from the correct place, they won't be fed misinformation to make them think they don't have to vaccinate, or that it's scary, or anything like that."
 And "I would request people check their source of information.
 Everyone's entitled to their own opinion, but not their own facts.
 And science is factual" In response to her stance on vaccination, Gaylard has received hateful phone calls, much anti-vaccine material by post and has had her daughter approached by a stranger in a supermarket asking if Gaylard was her mother.